Sustainability Stars SciTech Challenge

 Time Activity

-Assembly point: TBA, Ho Sin Hang Campus, HKBU
+Assembly point: University Chapel, Ho Sin Hang Campus, HKBU

 Scoring Criteria